 -It is advised that all residents in the general population 5 years of age and older receive their COVID-19 vaccine.
 Vaccines are safe, effective and the best way to protect you and those around you from serious illnesses like COVID-19.
 NACI currently recommends that children 5 to 11 years of age wait at least 14 days between COVID-19 vaccines and non-COVID-19 vaccines, including the influenza vaccine.

 Renfrew County and District COVID-19 Vaccination Clinic Schedules

-Eligible residents (60+ as well as First Nation, Inuit and Métis individuals and their non-indigenous household members aged 18 and over) will be able to receive their second booster dose five months (140 days) after receiving their last booster.
+Eligible residents (60+ as well as First Nation, Inuit and Métis individuals and their non-indigenous household members aged 18 and over) will be able to receive their second booster dose five months (140 days) after receiving their last booster, as long as that day was on or before January 30, 2022.
 This may be given as early as three months (84 days).

 To book your vaccination appointment or to access your COVID-19 vaccination receipts visit:

 — https://covid19.ontariohealth.ca/ or call the Provincial Vaccine Contact Centre at 1-833-943-3900 —

 Renfrew County and District COVID-19 Pharmacy Vaccination Locations

 To find the closest pharmacy to get your first or second dose of the COVID-19 vaccine, click this link.
 Call the pharmacy ahead of time if you plan to get vaccinated there as vaccine supply varies and appointments may be required.
 To see which local pharmacies are offering the pediatric Pfizer-BioNTech vaccine for children 5 to 11 years of age, click this link.

 Residents who require assistance getting to a COVID-19 vaccination clinic can visit this poster to see what local options are available.